HopLee6/VJMHT-PyTorch/README.md

 [Haopeng Li](mailto:haopeng.li@student.unimelb.edu.au)

 ## License and Citation

 The use of this code is RESTRICTED to **non-commercial research and educational purposes**.

+If you use this code or reference our paper in your work please cite this publication as:

 ```
 @article{li2022video,